aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

   In this way, we can rely simply on the fact that an object present in the folder of loose objects signifies that the object exists, without needing a centralised place to keep track of them.

-  Having the latter would be a potential performance bottleneck, as if there are many concurrent writers, the object store must guarantee that the central place is kept updated.
+  Having the latter would be a potential performance bottleneck, as if there are many concurrent writers, the object store must guarantee that the central place is kept updated (and e.g. using a SQLite database for this - as it's used for the packs - is not a good solution because only one writer at a time can act on a SQLite database, and all others have to wait and risk to timeout).

 - Packing can be triggered by the user periodically, whenever the user wants.
   Here, and in the following, packing means bundling loose objects in a few "pack" files, possibly (optionally) compressing the objects.
-  It should be ideally possible to pack while the object store is in use, without the need to stop its use (which would in turn require to stop the use of AiiDA and the deamons during these operations).
+  A key requirement is that it should be possible to pack while the object store is in use, without the need to stop its use (which would in turn require to stop the use of AiiDA and the deamons during these operations).
   This is possible in the current implementation, but might temporarily impact read performance while repacking (which is probably acceptable).
-  Instead, it is *not* required that packing can be performed in parallel by multiple processes (on the contrary, the current implementation actually tries to prevent multiple processes trying to perform write operations on packs concurrently).
+  Instead, it is *not* required that packing can be performed in parallel by multiple processes (on the contrary, the current implementation actually tries to prevent multiple processes trying to perform write operations on packs at the same time: i.e., only a single packer process should perform the operation at any given time).

-- In practice, this operation takes all loose objects and puts them in a controllable number of packs.
-The name of the packs is given by the first few letters of the UUID (by default: 2, so 256 packs in total; configurable).
-A value of 2 is a good balance between the size of each pack (on average, ~4GB/pack for a 1TB repository) and the number of packs (having many packs means that, even when performing bulk access, many different files need to be open, which slows down performance).
+- In practice, this packing operation takes all loose objects and puts them in a controllable number of packs.
+The name of the packs is given by an integer.
+A new pack is created when all previous ones are "full", where full is defined when the pack size goes beyond a threshold (by default 4GB/pack.
+  This size is a good compromise: it's similar to a "movie" file, so not too big to deal with (can fit e.g. in a disk, people are used to deal with files of a few GBs) so it's not too big, but it's big enough so that even for TB-large repositories, the number of pakcs is of the order of a few tens, and therefore this solves the issue of having millions of files.

 - Pack files are just concatenation of bytes of the packed objects.
 Any new object is appended to the pack (thanks to the efficiency of opening a file for appending).